 - Camille Santistevan, Director of Learning

-In 2022, we are trialing a new pricing structure for CEF to reflect the different organizations that community managers work for and the range of available budgets.
+Our pricing structure for CEF reflects the different organizations that community managers work for and the range of available budgets.

 Please email firstname.lastname@example.org with any questions.

 - A pre-course social hour to get to know members of your cohort.

 - Group activities that intentionally match you with other community managers who are working in similar contexts.

 - Custom worksheets and exercises that help you apply key community management frameworks to your specific context.

 - A mid-course reading week with optional sessions for asking questions, seeking instructor feedback, co-working with classmates and catching up on course activities.